billou57/pycnysr/README.md

 Based on a YAML config file (see the [example configuration file](config.dist.yaml)), this module synchronizes a local directory to one or more local or remote directories, using [rsync](https://rsync.samba.org) as the underlying backend.

-it uses two levels of exclusion and inclusion levels in order to avoid useless expensive rsync calls.
-At a first level, files that don't need to be monitored can be excluded.
-At a second level, only files that need to be rsynced can be configured.
+It uses two levels of exclusion and inclusion in order to avoid useless expensive rsync calls.
+At a first level, files that don't need to be monitored can be excluded at a cheap cost.
+At a second level, only files that need to be really rsynced can be configured and fine tuned.

-it was developed on macOS and generate optional notifications.
+It should be able to run on Windows, Linux and macOS and generate optional notifications.

 # in practice

 ```yaml
 my-repository: